 It is suggested that participants bring a small folding chair, binoculars, camera, tripod or a small telescope.
 Hats and sunscreen are recommended accessories.
 Extremely large chairs, tents, canopies and pets cannot be accommodated due to limited cargo space on the bus.
 Bring your sense of wonder, your curiosity and hopes for clear, cloudless skies!

 Drive and Park Eclipse Package

 If you would prefer to drive your own vehicle to view the total solar eclipse, you are welcome join us at the James E. Bruce Convention Center in Hopkinsville, Kentucky.
 A map, directions, parking pass, suggested itinerary, complimentary eclipse glasses and a lunch are provided.
 Access to outdoor restrooms provided.
 A small telescope equipped with a solar filter will be on hand to view the partial phases of the eclipse.
 Tickets for this package (one vehicle per package) for Museum Members are $50 for the First Adult, $35 for the Second Adult and $35 for Youth.
 Not-Yet-Members are $75 for the First Adult, $50 for the Second Adult and $35 for Youth.

-Interested individuals may also wish to view our complete Registration Packet, which includes information on local lodging during our Eclipse Weekend.
+Interested individuals may also wish to view our complete Eclipse Lodging Information, which includes information on local lodging during our Eclipse Weekend.